cometbft/cometbft/docs/architecture/adr-110-e2e-abci++.md

 call, but a specific test would need to be written to check whether it happens in the right moment.

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
+Specifically, we need to run
+`gogll pkg/grammar/abci_grammar.md` from `test/e2e/` directory.
-The code that this library generates is inside the following directories:
+The resulted code is inside the following directories:
 - `test/e2e/pkg/grammar/lexer`,
 - `test/e2e/pkg/grammar/parser`,
 - `test/e2e/pkg/grammar/sppf`,